quasarframework/tauri/.changes/sync-getter-commands.md

 'tauri': 'patch:enhance'
 ---

-Use sync commands for window and webview commands to reduce overhead and make the final binary size smaller
+Use sync commands for window and webview getters to reduce overhead and make the final binary size smaller